owncloud-archive/documentation/README.rst

 ownCloud Documentation
 ======================

+**This repository is no longer accepting new issues and PRs.**
+**If you want to make or suggest a change to the documentation, you need to create an issue or a PR in the new docs repository at: https://github.com/owncloud/docs.**

 This repository stores the official documentation for ownCloud.
 Here, you will find all the information that you need to contribute to the official documentation.